Oregon Absentee Ballot Guide

 Register to vote

-Recommended: Use the Oregon Voter Registration Card.
-Return your completed form to your County Election Office.
-Be sure to enter a current, valid Oregon DMV Driver's License/ID (A suspended Driver's License is still valid, a revoked Driver's License is NOT valid) or the last four digits of your Social Security number on your registration form.
+Recommended: Use the Oregon Online Voter Registration Tool.
+You will need a valid Oregon DMV Driver's License or ID card (A suspended Driver's License is still valid, a revoked Driver's License is NOT valid).

 You can also use our Voter Registration Tool.
 Enter your information, print and sign the completed form, and mail it to the address printed on the form.